-To enjoy the support and trust of local populations and governments, we must demonstrate a commitment to: providing local employment, training and business opportunities; a high level of environmental performance; open and transparent communication; and a willingness to discuss and address community issues including community development investments that are carefully selected, not unduly costly and bring lasting social and economic benefits to the community and the area.
+To enjoy the support and trust of local populations and governments, we must demonstrate a commitment to providing local employment, training and business opportunities; a high level of environmental performance; open and transparent communication; and a willingness to discuss and address community issues including community development investments that are carefully selected, not unduly costly and bring lasting social and economic benefits to the community and the area.
 Improper management of these relationships could lead to a delay or suspension in operations, loss of license or major impact to our reputation in these communities, which could adversely affect our business.
-For example, in 2017, we postponed the exploration drilling program at Prosperidad-1 in the Llanos basin due to road blockades and civil disruption along the route to the well site.
-We cannot ensure that similar disruptions will not be experienced in future and we cannot predict their potential impacts, which may include delays or loss of production, standby charges, stranded equipment, or damage to our facilities.
+We cannot ensure that such issues or disruptions will not be experienced in the future and we cannot predict their potential impacts, which may include delays or loss of production, standby charges, stranded equipment, or damage to our facilities.
 In addition, we must comply with legislative requirements for prior consultation of communities and ethnic groups who are affected by our proposed projects in Colombia.
-Notwithstanding our compliance with these requirements, we may be sued by such communities through a writ for protection or tutela in the Colombian courts for enhanced consultation, potentially leading to increased costs, operational delays and other impacts.
+Notwithstanding our compliance with these requirements, we may be sued by such communities through a writ for protection of tutela in the Colombian courts for enhanced consultation, potentially leading to increased costs, operational delays and other impacts.
 In addition, several areas in Colombia have conducted Popular Consultations, essentially referendums, on extractive industries.
-The referendums were organized by opponents of the mining or oil and gas industries.
-To this point all have passed with a large majority voting to prohibit extractive industry activity in the particular region, but it remains unclear to what extent such results are legally binding and take precedence over the issuance of mineral rights by the national government.
-While we believe we have minimal exposure to Popular Consultations at this point, it appears that some groups are seeking to pose a referendum question in the Yopal/Casanare area, potentially affecting our ability to drill our El Porton exploration prospect.
+The referendums were organized by opponents of the mining or oil and natural gas industries.
+To this point all have passed with a large majority voting to prohibit extractive industry activity in the particular region, but it remains unclear to what extent such results can impact the exercise of mineral rights conferred by the national government.
+We believe that some groups are seeking to pose a referendum question in the Yopal/Casanare area in 2019, potentially adversely affecting our ability to drill our Prosperidad-1 exploration prospect and increasing the costs associated with such development plan.
 It is not yet clear if they will succeed in gaining the requisite number of signatures to conduct the referendum or whether all of the other legal and procedural requirements will be satisfied by the proponents.